Top Pick: Drolet HT3000Check Latest Price →

 The most efficient wood burner should follow EP emission standards.
 In the past, wood stoves weren’t very safe and were emitting between 15 and 30 grams of particles every hour.
 The emission standards for wood-burning stoves were cut in May 2020, and they are now required to emit fewer than 2.5 g/h of particles during combustion in the U.S.

 This has obviously reduced the choice of efficient wood stoves that are available, so it’s important to only look at EPA certified wood stoves if you are concerned about efficiency.
 Also, when looking for the most efficient wood burning stove, consider how much fuel will be used and then how much will be wasted.
 If a stove is rated for 70% efficiency, then it will lose 30% of the heat during the combustion process.
+Make sure to add more moisture to the room to avoid dehumidifying.

 How do I choose a wood-burning stove?